 Amazon provides vendors with three ad format options to choose from:

 A vendor/seller can select from these three options that best suit their needs.

 While the cost of the ad depends on many factors, sellers can expect to pay between 2 cents to $3 per ad click, as mentioned in this section of Amazon’s site.
 The cost factor depends on the type of product, competition for your choice of keyword, product category, and so on.

 With increasing competition and a crowded market, Amazon’s customers are bombarded with several options when searching for a given product.
 Hence, it is essential for businesses to allocate resources for advertising on Amazon to make sure customers see their products first.
 As most consumers searching for products on Amazon tend to stick to the first page and buy products from the first few rows, it’s definitely an intelligent strategy to invest in Amazon Advertising to drive sales.

 First, decide on which of the three Advertising options you would like to choose from to advertise your products or brand.
 Use A/B testing methods to figure out which ad drives more sales or let a team of experienced account managers find the ad that works best for your business.

-Whichever campaign type you end up picking, it is vital to optimize your product listings.
+Whichever campaign type you end up picking, it is vital to optimizing your product listings.
 This is from a Search Engine Optimization (SEO) standpoint.
-By investing in SEO, you will have better chances to rank higher in Amazon's organic searches.
-Optimize your title, product description, product images, content copy, etc. using SEO tools or simply speed up this process by taking an expert’s opinion.
+By investing in SEO, you will have better chances of ranking higher in Amazon’s organic searches.
+Optimize your title, product description, product images, content copy, etc. using SEO tools, or simply speed up this process by taking an expert’s opinion.